In-Field Gyroscope Autocalibration with Iterative Attitude Estimation: Simulation

+We first observe the error between the estimated parameters and the actual parameters.
+Box plot Figure. \ref{errorboxplot} was used to analysis the statistical characteristics of the error.
 The results show that the estimated scale factors and bias terms are unbiased with a zero median value of the estimation error.
 The majority of the estimation error are within $\pm 5.5\times10^{-3}$ for $0.03 \degree/sec$ noise level and within $\pm 2.5\times10^{-2}$ for $0.15 \degree/sec$ noise level.
-Besides, each subplot in Fig. \ref{errorgyroboxplot} shows the error between the measured value and the true value of the testing set.
+Besides, each subplot in Figure. \ref{errorgyroboxplot} shows statistical characteristics of the mean error of the calibrated measurement value and the actual value in the testing set in 15,000 simulations.
+The error is defined as:

+where $g^t$ and $\hat{m}^t$ stands for the true value and calibrated measurement value in the test set.
 Under both noise levels, the error after calibration is significantly reduced compared to the error before calibration.
-Among them, under the noise level of $0.03 \degree/sec$, the measurement error is reduced to 97\% of the previous.
+Among them, under the noise level of $0.03 \degree/sec$, the measurement error is reduced to 3\% of the previous.